 Welcome to town: A new hostel for Jasper

-It's been years in the making and now HI Canada is excited to announce that construction is about to begin on a brand new hostel in Jasper, Alberta.
+It's been years in the making and now HI Canada is excited to announce that there will be a brand new HI hostel in Jasper, Alberta.
 The new bigger and better hostel will be right in town, giving backpackers and budget travellers in Jasper easy access to all the town and surrounding park has to offer.

 The new hostel is making use of a pretty cool building process called modular construction — the hostel will be built as a series of 66 separate modules.
 They'll be constructed off-site in a controlled environment and then shipped into the park for assembly once the foundations are set.
 Many of them will be outfitted and even furnished before delivery later this fall.
 This saves on construction costs and also leaves a smaller environmental impact in Jasper National Park, thanks to fewer deliveries and less waste.